sorccu/node-jpeg-turbo/README.md

 ### If you must build from source

 Due to massive linking pain on Ubuntu, we embed and build `libjpeg-turbo` directly with `node-gyp`.
 Unfortunately this adds an extra requirement, as the build process needs `yasm` to enable all optimizations.
+Note that this step is only required for `x86` and `x86_64` architectures.
+You don't need `yasm` if you're building on `arm`, for example.

 Here's how to install `yasm`: